-Doesn't mean a thing!
+Doesn't usen a thing!
 We will give you a special little instrument in which you can evoke an explosion upon desire; it will act as a rocket and release gases in any quantity.
 With its help you can fly in any direction, which means also you can return when ever you want to your house.

-- Only do not lose us from your sight, counseled Franklin.
-Or else you will roam, and will not find us.
+- Only do not lose us from your sight, - counseled Franklin. - Or else you will roam, and will not find us.
 Therefore, in any case each one of you will take a telescope.
-I will attach one to your overalls... - Well, what if suddenly, said one of the dispatched ones, I will squander away the whole explosive material...
-How will I then return to the rocket, even if I were only two steps away from it? - There is a lot of explosive material here, but it also should be expended thriftily.
-One should not allow it to reach full loss the counter shows how much of it remains.
-Furthermore, even if you were lost, we will detect you and will return you to your native penates. - And if you will not detect us? - And this is also possible, said Ivanov. - Then we are through! said one of the men in overalls and became sadly pensive, which was difficult, however, to see through the glass of the pressure suit.
+I will attach one to your overalls...

+- Well, what if suddenly, - said one of the dispatched ones, - I will squander away the whole explosive material...
+How will I then return to the rocket, even if I were only two steps away from it?

+- There is a lot of explosive material here, but it also should be expended thriftily.
+One should not allow it to reach full loss - the counter shows how much of it remains.
+Furthermore, even if you were lost, we will detect you and will return you to your native penates.

+- And if you will not detect us?

+- And this is also possible, - said Ivanov.

+- Then - we are through! - said one of the men in overalls and became sadly pensive, which was difficult, however, to see through the glass of the pressure suit.
 However, pride over took them.
-It was shameful to be exposed and made a joke of before comrades. - We will fly.
-Trifles, said one to the other.
-Their resoluteness inspired still several other volunteers. - Now I also am not averse to flying, said one of spectators, floating to and fro with impatience. - And I! - And I!
+It was shameful to be exposed and made a joke of before comrades.

+-- We will fly.
+Trifles, -- said one to the other.
+Their resoluteness inspired still several other volunteers.

+-- Now I also am not averse to flying, -- said one of spectators, floating to and fro with impatience.

+- And I!

+- And I!

-Excellent, but later...
-In the meantime we will dispatch the ones already equipped, - said Laplace.
+equipped, - said Laplace.